MapBosse Co.

 life-affirming, empowering, and provide opportunities for transformation at every step of the way.
 In doing so, we create pathways to elevate the impact of our maps.
 By bringing a human-centered, trauma-informed perspective to the space...

-I'm changing the world by
+we're changing the world by

 changing the way we map